Intent

 Each unit of maths work begins by ascertaining the children’s prior knowledge and any connected knowledge held in their long term memory.
 Any misconceptions that arise throughout the unit are identified and address appropriately.
 Children continue to recall their knowledge throughout a unit in order to ensure an alteration in long term memory.
 The curriculum provides sufficient opportunities for planned revisits of previously learned knowledge, concepts and procedures; this is to ensure that, once learned, knowledge becomes deeply embedded in pupils’ memories.

 Teachers use a variety of assessment methods to review pupils' progress.
 For example - pupils’ contributions in lessons, work in their books, data from end of term formative assessments and end of year tests.
 Progress & attainment is recorded and reported to SLT through pupil progress meetings.
-The Maths subject leader monitors the quality of teaching and learning through: lesson observations, professional dialogue, tracking data and through the recording of the impact of actions from the school development plan.
+Other adults in class are effectively deployed to support teaching and learning and support specific target groups identified by the class teacher.